Juanhui28/HeaRT/README.md

 **November 3rd, 2023**
 * Modified the negative samples for ogbl-collab to **allow** train/valid positive samples to be negatives.
 Please see Appendix I in the paper for our rationale.

+**Feb 17th, 2024**
+* Uploaded the implementation for the decoupled SEAL in the ICLR 2024 paper ["Revisiting Link Prediction: A Data Perspective"](https://arxiv.org/pdf/2310.00793.pdf).
+The commands are available in the **`scripts/hyparameters`** under the existing setting.

 ## Cite
 ```
 @inproceedings{